Government and non-profit food assistance programs.

 Students can receive free groceries, meals, snacks and other food items from this nationwide program.
 All items are provided at no cost to the student, no matter their income.
 In addition, the food is provided in a discreet and confidential manner.

 A backpack full of groceries, healthy snacks and food will be provide to the student so they have some form of nutrition over the weekend or a holiday break.
 Their family can also receive items.
 The Feeding America program can also offer items to the student over the weekend or holidays.
-Call 800.771.2303, or get more details.
+Call 800.771.2303, or get more details on Feeding America backpack programs for students.

 WhyHunger National Hunger Hotline: